Top 10 Greatest Chinese Emperors

-Of note, Wudi is seldom regarded by Chinese historians as an exceptional or enlightened ruler, despite his accomplishments.
-While his successes are undoubtedly impressive, he also severely depleted the treasury with his constant war efforts.
+Of note, Wudi is seldom regarded by Chinese historians as an exceptional or enlightened ruler, despite his many accomplishments.
+While his successes are impressive, he also severely depleted the treasury with his constant war efforts.
 Worse, he was by nature cantankerous, and in older age, was exceptionally superstitious and paranoid.
 He did, however, somewhat redeemed himself with the famous Repenting Edict of Luntai (輪台悔詔).
 This took place after Wudi’s crown prince rebelled against him.
 Depending on which aspect of his reign you consider to be the most important, Han Wudi could either be considered as one of China’s greatest emperor, or one of the most despotic.
 He might also be deserving of the title, top warlord.

 The Dreaded Gong Xing